-Jan is a senior associate in the antitrust, competition and trade group of Freshfields Bruckhaus Deringer LLP, based in Washington, DC.
+Jan is Counsel in the antitrust, competition and trade group of Freshfields Bruckhaus Deringer LLP, based in Washington, DC.

 Jan represents clients on a range of antitrust issues relating to the US merger control and review process, multijurisdictional merger control, joint ventures, civil antitrust litigation, and investigations before the US Department of Justice (DOJ) and the Federal Trade Commission (FTC).